- What Is a Health Coach?

 Successful health coaches come from diverse backgrounds.
 You do not need a healthcare background to become a coach or succeed as one.
 Some coaches come from vastly different careers and are just as successful as those from healthcare backgrounds.

 I’ve covered so much about what a health coach is, but so much more can be said.
-Stay tuned for more articles on what health coaches do, how they work, and hear from health coaches themselves in interviews and guest articles.
+Stay tuned for more articles on what health coaches do, how they work, and hear from other health coaches in interviews and guest articles.